aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Gets whether to skip shpaes that is invisble to UI ,the default value is true.
+Gets whether to skip shapes that are invisble to UI ,the default value is true.

 **Returns:**
 boolean